PLSysSec/cse127-website/template/docs/pa/pa4.md

 ## Final Notes

 Exploiting vulnerabilities on web services is perhaps as old as the web.
-This assignment is designed to give you a first-hand feel of where people who exploit vulnerabilities look at.
+This assignment is designed to give you a first-hand feel of what people who exploit vulnerabilities look at.
 It is intended to make you think about these vulnerabilities, whenever you design a web service of your own.

 However, since it is intended for academic purposes, it is heavily toned down.
 Think of it as a toy model of the real world.
 We have even included hints and descriptions on every level.
 Just following these and only these should be enough to get you through.
 In the real world, the "hacker" will not have any hints and will have to systematically try everything.
 This is often long and meticulous, and not suited for assignment format.
 Hence, your best friends are the hints present in every level.